City-of-Helsinki/liikunta-helsinki/README.md

 Production build can be run locally with `yarn start`.

 ###`yarn test`

 Launches the test runner in the interactive watch mode.

+###`yarn get-translations`

+Fetches translations from the CMS and generates translations files of them in `.json` format into `public/locales`.

+## Internationalization

+Translation files can be refreshed by running `yarn get-translations`.

+Translations are sourced from the content management system.

+The `next-i18next` library is used to distribute translations in the application.
+Required translations are marked with `serverSideTranslationsWithCommon` which automatically includes some common translations or with `serverSideTranslations` if the defaults are not useful.

 ## Contact